ivanmiskic/Triangles/README.md

 # Triangles
 Triangles screensaver

 Generates circles that are moving along an ellipsoid path.

 Calculates distances of dots and if 3 are found in small proximity, generates triangle between them.

+Rendering in alpha blend mode for nice effect when overlapping.

 # Download